CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 #### `protected List<E> list`

 - This list is the underlying data structure of `MyMinHeap`.
 This instance variable should contain an `ArrayList` since we are implementing an array-based heap.
 Note that we are using a `List` reference for this variable, so we have access to all of the list ADT's operations, but our underlying data structure is the `ArrayList`, which will have fast random access and insertion at the end, which are actually the only two operations we need.
 - You can assume that `list` will never be `null` unless your own code sets it to be.
-You should also assume that `list` will always define a valid heap structure, even if your other methods would cause violations to the heap properties.
+You should also assume that `list` will always define a valid heap structure when a call to a non-helper method is made, but note that our operations generally break the heap structure and then fix it.
 When testing your code, it will be expected that we can populate `list` with a heap and that your methods will independently perform the specified operations on it.

 ---